cottoncammy/disquark/README.md

 # Kotlin

-DisQuark provides an [idiomatic Kotlin API]() for users who prefer Kotlin and will continue to do so for any future modules.
+DisQuark provides a (WIP) [idiomatic Kotlin API]() for users who prefer to develop their Discord applications in Kotlin.

 # Status

 DisQuark's API should be considered technical preview, but it will be stable [soon]().

 DisQuark currently does not support Discord's Gateway or Voice APIs.
+Interest in the project will determine whether time is invested to develop corresponding modules.

 # Snapshots